pangeo-data/pangeo/docs/setup_guides/hpc.rst

 This contains a self-contained Python environment that we can manipulate safely without requiring the involvement of IT.
 It also allows you to create isolated software environments so that we can experiment in the future safely.
-But, we recommend you update your conda package manager before creating your environment with
+Before creating your environment, we recommend you update your conda package manager with

 ::